kozeedndnotes/dnd/Wizard Divination (2024) - Future Self/homebrew.md

 - Upcast: When you cast this spell using a spell slot of 2nd or higher, for each slot level above 1st you may target an additional ally who may also use their reaction to benefit from the spell effect.

 ### Enhanced Study
 Combat utility - mostly just gives guidance on what I can get out of the study action since it can be vague at times.
-Main concern is it may slow down combat.
+Main concern is that it has room to slow down combat (no more than study usually does, but still).
 - Level: 0 (cantrip)
 - Cast Time: 1 bonus action
 - Range: 60 feet